botovida/secure-api/README.md

   "OTP": 947986
 ```

-c) On sucess, there will be a response message as sampled below:
+c.
+On sucess, there will be a response message as sampled below:
 ```
   "status": 200,
   "data": {